 An aggressive strain of depression?
 A variant of antisocial behavior?
 Male PMS?
 Any name will do.

 Unfortunately, back in the 1990s, psychiatry got its fingers badly burnt in its one attempt (other than postpartum) to differentiate mental illness based on gender.
 That occured when premenstrual dysphoric disorder (PMDD, or severe PMS), was considered for inclusion in the DSM-IV of 1994.
 When various interest groups got wind of what was going on, suddenly, a medical and psychiatric issue became a political potato way too hot to handle.

+But that is about as far as it goes.
 Clearly, the same people who wimped out in 1994 were not about to be bold for 2013.
-The DSM-5 will continue to defy reality and pretend that depression (and all mental illness) is gender-neutral.
+The DSM-5 still continues to defy reality and pretend that depression (and all mental illness) is gender-neutral.
 Obviously, anything they would have come up with would have set off a political firestorm.